CortexIntelligentAutomation/docs/content/en/docs/2025.5/_shared/configure-code-analyser/single-server/disable-code-analyser.md

 1. Expand `Cluster` then `Nodes`.
 1. Restart the node by clicking on the drop down menu next to the node name and select `Restart`.
 Confirm node restart by following the on-screen instructions.

-Once the the node has been restarted, it is necessary to re-check the cluster health.
+Once the node has been restarted, it is necessary to re-check the cluster health.
 Instructions on how to do this can be found [here][Check Application Server Cluster Health].

 [Check Application Server Cluster Health]: {{< url path="Cortex.Faqs.CheckClusterHealth.SingleServer.ViewClusterHealth" >}}
 [Configure Installation Script]: {{< url path="Cortex.GettingStarted.OnPremise.InstallInnovationOnly.SingleServerWithoutHA.ConfigureInstallationScriptNew" >}}